The Scarleteen Staff & Volunteers

 Heather was previously a classroom educator and taught in the Montessori method (AMS), and created and ran an independent preschool from 1992 - 1996.
 A graduate with honors of Chicago's Academy for the Arts, where they studied music and creative writing, Heather won a National Academy of Poets award in her teens.
 They continued their education at Shimer College, studying literature and sociology, then later studied at the Midwest Montessori Teacher Training Center.
 In addition, Heather is trained as a facilitator for Teen Talking Circles.

-Heather is navigating middle age with as much grace as they can muster, and currently lives and works both on a rural island outside Seattle, Washington and in Chicago, Illinois.
-When not working themselves into an early grave, they can be found playing with their dog, hiking, communing with nature, making music, dreaming up art, and crafting tasty vegetarian delights in the kitchen while loudly crooning tunes from 70's AM radio, all of which the people who love them graciously tolerate without making too many jokes at their expense.
+Heather is navigating middle age with as much grace as they can muster (which isn't much), and recently moved back to their hometown of Chicago, Illinois.
+When not working themselves into an early grave, they can be found playing with their dog, hiking, communing with nature, making music, hanging out with their partner, friends and other chosen family and crafting tasty vegetarian delights in the kitchen while crooning tunes from 70's AM radio, all of which the people who love them graciously tolerate without making too many jokes at their expense.